ghall15/fiscalhistory/webpage/data_appendix.rst

     records the Louisiana 6 per cent stock, the bond that funded the Louisiana Purchase, on their books beginning in 1803.
     According to Bayley, this loan was not issued until the first quarter of 1804.

-    We suspect that difference in the reported timing of issues explains the difference between the two series in June 1918.
+    We suspect that difference in the reported timing of issues explains the discrepencies between the two series between 1918 and 1941.

 3. Certain securities, such as the Bounty Land Script, are not included in the Treasury's debt figures some years but are included in others.